 2.5.
 Statistical analysis

 Metal urinary concentrations below the LOD were assigned a value of ½ of LOD.
-Metals concentrations were examined in tertiles, comparing the 3rd vs the 1st tertile (taking the lowest tertile as the reference group).
+Metals concentrations were examined in tertiles, comparing the 3rd vs the 1st tertile.
 This categorical approach allowed us to explore the effects of metals on neuropsychological development between extreme groups.
 We used a linear regression models to analyze the MSCA and CPSCS scores.
 Negative binomial regression models were used for IA and HA scales of ADHD-DSM-IV, to account for over-dispersion.

 We fitted multiple linear regression models for each pair outcome-metal adjusting for all the covariates that fulfilled the confounding criteria.
 Covariates retained in the model were those showing associations with neuropsychological tests with p-values of <0.05 or those whose inclusion resulted in a change in the regression coefficient of the metals ≥ 10%.